-Complete the following steps to migrate from a Version 6.0.2 profile to a Version 7.0 profile.
+Complete the following steps to migrate from a previous version profile to the current version profile.

-- 1. Run the WASPreUpgrade.bat or the WASPreUpgrade.sh command from the install root/bin directory and point it to the Version 6.0.2 release. - This actions makes a copy of all the required Version 6.0.2 files that are needed for the WASPostUpgrade.bat or WASPostUpgrade.sh command.
-You can delete these Version 6.0.2 files, but this action is not recommended. - 2.
-Create your corresponding profiles in Version 7.0, if you have not already done so. - 3.
+- 1. Run the WASPreUpgrade.bat or the WASPreUpgrade.sh command from the install root/bin directory and point it to the previous version profile. - This action makes a copy of all the required files from the previous version that are needed for the WASPostUpgrade.bat or WASPostUpgrade.sh command.
+You can delete the files from the previous version, but this action is not recommended. - 2.
+Create your corresponding profiles in the current product version, if you have not already done so. - 3.
 Run the WASPostUpgrade.bat or the WASPostUpgrade.sh command from the install root/bin directory and point the commands to the WASPreUpgrade backup directory that you created in step one.